seanpmaxwell/bdir/README.md

 #### Lookup Helper Extras

 - Every lookup helper contains an `orThrow` counterpart function which removes the empty-string/`-1` fillers and throws an error if the key/value/label searched for was not found.
-- Every variation of `indexByLabel` (including the `orThrow`'s) has an optional `ingoreCase` parameter which will ingore the case when getting a key/value by a label.
+- Every variation of `indexByLabel` (including the `orThrow`'s) has an optional `ignoreCase` parameter which will ignore the case when getting a key/value by a label.

 ```ts
 Roles.index(unknown); // 0 | 1 | 2 | -1